Qualified trusted Australian Immigration Lawyer in Melbourne

 Expert Help Across Every Visa Type

 Amity Lawyers is a team of experienced Melbourne immigration lawyers providing professional visa and migration services to individuals, families, and businesses across Australia and internationally.
+We are registered with the Victorian Legal Services Board and Commissioner (VLSBC) and are members of the Law Institute of Victoria (LIV).

 Whether you’re applying for a Partner Visa, Subclass 482 TSS visa, or appealing a decision with the Tribunal or the court, we guide you every step of the way.